 Social and Human Service Assistants make between $22,430 and $52,420 a year.

 Social and Human Service Assistants who work in District of Columbia, California, or Alaska, make the highest salaries.

-How much do Social and Human Service Assistants make in different U.S. states?
+Below is a list of the median annual salaries for Social and Human Service Assistants in different U.S. states.